Don’t want snacks to become yet another meal you have to cook each day? Here are my tips on how to make easy snacks without cooking.

 - muffins or toast with a slice or two of cheese

 - peanut butter on rice cakes and/or apple slices

-- hummus on rice cakes
+- hummus on rice cakes or crackers

 - tortilla wraps with peanut butter, hummus, or cream cheese and some fruit or vegetable

 - rice cakes, crackers, or toast with sardines or other canned fish

 - “cheesy toast” (bread with cheese melted on top)